New Talent Strand

-Applications for Micro Market are now closed.
+Applications for the Production Finance Market (PFM) New Talent Strand are closed.

 Projects that are looking for completion money to deliver their film are also considered.
 These projects must be budgeted at €1m or under, and be seeking no more than 20% of their production budget for completion.

-The market will run 11-13 October 2016 as part of BFI London Film Festival.
+The market will run 16-17 October 2018 as part of BFI London Film Festival.

 How it works

-- The art of the pitch
+· The art of the pitch

-- One-to-one sessions interrogating finance plans and the directors artistic ambition
+· One-to-one sessions interrogating finance plans and the directors artistic ambition

 Please contact firstname.lastname@example.org for more information.

 The Micro Market is a really valuable opportunity to showcase work and opportunities to do this at this level are extremely scarce.
 So, having a shop window is critical.
 To be able to see ten execs at once is an incredible opportunity for a new producer and as there are less homes for this kind of material, there needs to be greater visibility than ever."